Samsung/SamsungAutomationStudio/body/pose-detection-webcam/README.md

 ### Server Url

-URL address of your websocket server.
-Server receives the user's pose recognition result in real time using a WebSocket.
+URL address of your websocket server for monitoring.
 Do not include a prefix such as 'http://'.
-This is an attribute input item to facilitate both local and deployment environments.
+This is an attribute input item to facilitate both local and deployment environments. (default: 'localhost')

-### Mirror Port
+### Monitor Port

-Port number to be used to monitor pose recognition results from other resources. (default: 1881)
+Port number to be used to monitor pose recognition results from other resources.
+To use properly, you need to match this value with `Monitor Port` attribute of [the monitor node](https://github.com/5FNSaaS/node-red-contrib-motion-pose/tree/master/monitor). (default: 1881)

 ### Data Socket Url